Article très intéressant de la revue #Prescrire sur le #Mediator.

 According to several testimonies, when, despite these obstacles, undesirable effects were notified, the functioning of the pharmacovigilance system consisted more in excluding cases than to retain them.
 Doubt benefited from the protection of the firm and its medication and not that of patients.
 The trial made it possible to publicly raise various questions: from how many notifications of undesirable effects of the same drug should be worried, to consider the facts as a signal to evaluate, and to launch an epidemiological study?
 Do you need a minimum number of notifications?
 How to put these side effects in perspective with the expected benefits?
 Shouldn't we consider notifications of adverse effects the complaints of patients before a civil jurisdiction?

 According to the representative of the French agency at the trial, this reasoning by analogy could have been carried out in France in 1999, due to the data then sent by the firm to the agency.
 Similarly, the suffix -orex, specific to anorexigens, and retained by the World Health Organization (WHO) for the International Common Name (DCI) Benfluorex when it was created in 1971, "could have made its ear", according to a pharmacologist.
 But at the time, substances were rather designated, in particular by health professionals, under their trade name than under their DCI.
 It should be noted that the firm sought, without achieving it, to have the suffix --orex to the WHO in 1973.
-And, as a prosecutor pointed out, it "positioned" Benfluorex in diabetes more than as a FAIM.
+And, as a prosecutor pointed out, it "positioned" benfluorex in diabetes more than as an appetite suppressant.

 Several experts had relatively early the proximity of Mediator ° with other amphetamine anorexigens.
 But "we were not used to thinking by family," said one of them.
 "We have attached a lot to his indications and not to his pharmacology," said a former head of the agency's pharmacovigilance department.
 According to another witness, a former head of the agency's pharmacovigilance, it seemed that the metabolisms of Norfenfluramine and Benfluorex were different.
 Even more confusedly, an former external expert, also a consultant for the firm, distinguished the medication Mediator °, "who has a MA, a dosage, a formulation, a mode of administration" of the "Benfluorex active principle".

 The firm, it claimed to the hearing that a reasoning by pharmacological analogy was "not scientific".
 A note released in 1999 by the old number 2 of the firm, Jean-Philippe Seta, said: "Mediator ° is radically distinguished from fenfluramines both in terms of chemical structure and metabolic pathways and efficiency profile and tolerance".
 "This is the truth from Servier," said his lawyer at the trial.
-According to the defense, it was a question of avoiding a misuse of the "anti-diabetic" mediator ° as an appetite suppressant, and not of concealing its true anorexigenic nature.
+According to the defense, it was a question of avoiding a misuse of the "anti-diabetic" mediator ° as appetite suppressant, and not of concealing its true anorexigenic nature.
 A prosecutor has in any case qualified as myth, even mystification, this desire to distinguish Mediator ° of weight and isomeride °, from the same Servier firm.

 Article on the site to prescribe here: